What is Civil, Structural and Environmental Engineering?

 Environmental engineers design the systems that provide us with clean water, manage our waste and deal with pollution in air, land or water.
 Environmental engineers also optimise our use of energy and natural resources, minimise industrial Impacts on people and nature, and ensure that development happens in a sustainable way

 Graduate skills and career opportunities

-Most civil engineering graduates start their careers with engineering consultants working in infrastructure and building design, energy, environmental protection and transport management (e.g. Arup, Atkins, Jacobs) and construction companies (e.g. BAM, Sisk).
+Most civil engineering graduates start their careers with engineering consultants working in infrastructure and building design, energy, environmental protection and transport management such as Arup, Atkins, Jacobs and construction companies such as BAM, Sisk.
 Civil engineers are also often employed in financial services, management consultancy, law firms and in corporate business.
 The numerical and problem-solving skills and technical expertise of civil engineers are broad based and make them very attractive employees in many different industries.

 Your degree and what you’ll study

 In third, fourth and M.A.I. (fifth) years, students are offered modules in Structural and Geotechnical Engineering, Environmental Engineering, Transportation and Sustainable Energy.

 A significant amount of teaching takes place in the laboratory, and the course involves a lot of project work.
 In third year, students undertake site visits to civil engineering projects, iconic engineering structures and to areas of environmental interest.
 This includes a one-week technical visit to an international location.
 Recent trips have included visits to London and Barcelona.